goblinfactory/konsole/backlog.md

  - floating
  - padded

+ - fix Highspeed writer interface.
+Replaces usages of writer with the interface and correct it!

 - add test, openbox takes a style, and creates a theme from the style.
 - add test, if a window does not have a theme set, then asking for theme must return parent.
 - add test, if a window does have a theme, then asking for theme must return configured theme, except for any 'wildcard' null, properties.  (this means that we have to think carefully about cascading theme changes?) leave that till later